|

 If you believe you have a personal injury claim in Michigan or are uncertain where you stand, seeking legal advice early can make all the difference.
 The personal injury attorneys at Wigod & Falzon have a legacy of championing victims’ rights.
 With our expertise, dedication, and in-depth knowledge of Michigan law, we are ready to offer guidance, support, and advocacy.

 Plus, we work on a contingency fee basis.
-This means the attorney fee and costs of handling the case is paid with a percentage of the settlement or judgment the client receives from their personal injury case.
+This means the attorney’s fee and costs of handling the case are paid with a percentage of the settlement or judgment the client receives from their personal injury case.

 Simply put, no recovery = NO FEE.

-We specialize in personal injury cases, including car accidents, medical malpractice, and workers’ compensation.
-Don’t leave your future to chance—reach out for a free consultation and let Wigod & Falzon be the voice that fights for you.
+We focus on personal injury cases, including car accidents, medical malpractice, and workers’ compensation.
+Don’t leave your future to chance—reach out for a free consultation and let Wigod & Falzon represent you.

 Disclaimer: This blog post is intended for informational purposes only and should not be construed as legal advice.
 Consult with a qualified attorney for advice regarding your situation.